 “Last year the Agency dealt with 4,500 cases about individual employment rights and only 8% proceeded to tribunal.
 For those that reach a conciliated agreement, there are numerous benefits compared with going through a tribunal, including the privacy of the process, lack of fees, speed and control over the content of the settlement.
 There are also benefits for the labour market and economy with fewer costs and losses in productivity,” said Tom.

 To make an Early Conciliation notification, log on from 27 January 2020 to www.lra.org.uk and fill in a short Early Conciliation notification form.
 Those unable to do it online can phone the Agency on 03300 552 224 and a staff member will take the details.
 Legal or trade union representatives can also do this on the individual’s behalf.
-Alternatively people can download the form, complete it by hand and post it to the Agency, or call into one of our offices and a staff member will provide assistance to complete the online form.
+Alternatively people can download the form, complete it by hand and post it to the Agency, or call into one of our offices where we will provide a private space to complete the online form.

 The prospective claimant (or their representative) will then be contacted by one of the Agency’s Conciliation Officers, usually within five working days.
 S/he will explain how conciliation works and, with the individual’s consent, will contact the other party to ask if there’s a willingness to try Early Conciliation.
 If both parties agree, the Conciliation Officer will try to help find a solution they both find acceptable and the settlement will be legally binding.
 If parties cannot agree a settlement, the Agency will issue an Early Conciliation certificate which individuals will need if they decide to proceed to tribunal.